DerekShig/redditDL/README.md

 pip install requirements.txt
 ```

 To use the script you need to have a reddit account as well as a developer application set up.
-First login to your reddit account, then go [here](https://www.reddit.com/prefs/apps/)
+First login to your reddit account, then go [here](https://www.reddit.com/prefs/apps/).
+Click create app, give it a name and fill in the redirect uri with http://localhost:8080 or another of your choice.

 ## Usage